SCRT-HQ/VaporShell/docs/glossary/Add-VSApplicationAutoScalingScalingPolicyTargetTrackingScalingPolicyConfiguration.md

 ### -DisableScaleIn
 Indicates whether scale in by the target tracking scaling policy is disabled.
-If the value is true, scale in is disabled and the target tracking scaling policy won't remove capacity from the scalable resource.
+If the value is true, scale in is disabled and the target tracking scaling policy won't remove capacity from the scalable target.
-Otherwise, scale in is enabled and the target tracking scaling policy can remove capacity from the scalable resource.
+Otherwise, scale in is enabled and the target tracking scaling policy can remove capacity from the scalable target.
 The default value is false.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration.html#cfn-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration-disablescalein